IIT-EnergySystemModels/openTEPES/doc/rst/Papers.rst

 =================
 The model has being used in these publications:

 * E.F.
 Alvarez, L. Olmos, A. Ramos, K. Antoniadou-Plytaria, D. Steen, and L.A.
-Tuan "Values and Impacts of Incorporating Local Flexibility Services in Transmission Expansion Planning"
+Tuan "`Values and Impacts of Incorporating Local Flexibility Services in Transmission Expansion Planning <https://pscc.epfl.ch/rms/modules/request.php?module=oc_program&action=view.php&id=1731&file=1/1731.pdf>`_"
   PSCC 2022.
 Porto, Portugal.

 * A. Ramos, S. Huclin, J.P.
 Chaves "Analysis of different storage technologies in the Spain NECP for 2030" IEA Wind Task 25 Spring 2022 meeting.
 May 2022.